red-dev-inc/red-bridge/Architecture/README.md

 Here you will find architecture-related documents for the ZavaX Zcash-Avalanche bridge.
 This bridge uses the technique known as *wrapping* to transport value between the Zcash and Avalanche platforms, wrapping Zcash's native token ZEC into ZEC.z which can be used on the Avalanche C-chain and beyond.
 Likewise, ZEC.z owners can bridge their ZEC.z to ZEC on the Zcash blockchain.

 ### Key Features
 1. This bridge is unique in that it can be operated permissionlessly using an elastic subnet on Avalanche.
-The subnet's validators serve as bridge wardens, deciding collectively, in a decentralized manner, about what transactions can pass over the bridge and what transactions cannot.
+The subnet's validators serve as bridge guardians, deciding collectively, in a decentralized manner, about what transactions can pass over the bridge and what transactions cannot.

 2. A key feature of this bridge is that, as with Ava Lab's Bitcoin-Avalanche bridge, the same private key is used for both the bridge user's Zcash t-address and for the Avalanche C-Chain address.
 Only the bridge user knows this key; ZavaX components do not need to know it.
 Because the bridge user knows the private key, they control both wallets exclusively; no ZavaX node or component ever takes possession of their ZEC.z tokens.

-3. Another key feature of this bridge is that ZEC locked in the bridge can only be moved by the wardens agreeing to do so *together*.
-The technology that makes this possible is BLS threshold signatures.
+3. Another key feature of this bridge is that ZEC locked in the bridge can only be moved by the guardians agreeing to do so *together*.
+The technology that makes this possible is FROST threshold signatures.

 The ZavaX bridge is being built now.
 These architectural design documents are a step along the way of bringing it to life.